 - Reduced appetite

-FCV It is a severe disease that must be treated early.
-In part, because many cats pick up secondary bacterial infections that can become life-threatening.
-This is the reason why conjunctivitis should always be checked out by a vet.
+FCV must be treated early.
+This is partly because many cats pick up secondary bacterial infections that can become life-threatening.

-Feline chlamydia (chlamydohila felis) is also fairly common in cats.
+Feline chlamydia (chlamydohila felis) is also common.
 In fact, according to VIN, about 30% of cats with conjunctivitis have feline chlamydia.

-Cats with chlamydia usually start to have conjunctivitis symptoms in one eye, and the symptoms transfer to both eyes within a couple of days.
-The discharge begins out watery but then develops into a thick mucus-like texture.
+Cats with chlamydia usually start to get conjunctivitis symptoms in one eye, and the symptoms transfer to both eyes within days.
+The discharge starts watery but then develops into a thick mucus-like texture.

-Another factor unique to feline chlamydia is that cats generally don’t have flu-like symptoms.
-These cats don’t experience a dip in their energy levels or their appetite.
-So, even if your cat has no flu-like symptoms, a systemic disease might still be to blame.
+Another factor unique to feline chlamydia is that cats don’t have flu-like symptoms.
+They don’t experience a dip in energy levels or loss of appetite.
+So, even if your cat has no flu-like symptoms, a systemic disease might still be responsible.

-The previous conditions were all viral, but feline infectious anemia (FIA) is a bacterial disease.
-Essentially, mycoplasmas (a type of bacteria) pass between animals and leech off their blood.
+Feline infectious anemia (FIA) is a bacterial disease.
+Essentially, mycoplasmas pass between animals and leech off their blood.
 Besides conjunctivitis, this disease causes:

 - Sudden weight loss

-If not treated, FIA can lead to severe anemia and death.
+If not treated, FIA can lead to severe anemia and even death.

 How Do Contagious Diseases Spread between Cats?

-The four diseases mentioned above can spread between cats (but not between cats and humans).
-Some are incredibly contagious, such as feline calicivirus.
+The diseases discussed can spread between cats, but not between cats and humans.
+Some are highly contagious, such as feline calicivirus.

-Cats who go outdoors or cats who live with other pets are more likely to contract diseases.
-Infectious diseases can pass between animals in many ways.
-For example:
+Cats that go outdoors, or cats that live with other pets, are more likely to contract diseases.
+Infectious diseases can pass between animals in many ways, such as: